PietroAndreoni/MicroGridsPy-Teaching/README.md

 ### Description

 The MicroGridsPy model main objective is to provide an open-source alternative to the problem of sizing and dispatch of energy in micro-grids in isolated places.
-It’s written in python(pyomo) and use excel and text files as input and output data handling and visualisation.
+It’s written in python(pyomo) and uses excel and text files as input and output data handling and visualisation.

 Main features: